What makes a relationship last? What makes a business successful? Both questions plagued me for years…

 And while there’s still so much to learn, a few things became clear early on: Communication, listening skills, empathy, and the counsel of a trusted advisor are all essential aspects to success in both business and relationships.

 Through my smart, successful students building a career in a new country, helping them find a partner who can match a global life, I’ve learnt the following.
-Here are five business tips from an Indian Matchmaker based in Paris:
+Here are five business tips from a Professional Matchmaker based in Paris:

 1. Talk to Actual People.